Firebase Provider

 Build your site first, then deploy:

-# MkDocs example
+# Web application build example

-mkdocs build # outputs to ./site
+npm run build # outputs static assets to ./dist

-npx tsx examples/docs-blog.ts
+npx tsx examples/deploy.ts

 Service account permissions